ankane/production_rails/README.md

 # Production Rails

-Best practices for running Rails in production.
+:rocket: Best practices for running Rails in production

-In the interest of transparency, :gem: indicates one of my gems.
+This guide covers different concepts you should be familiar with.
+The recommendations come from both personal and work experience at [Instacart](https://www.instacart.com/opensource).
+A few of the open source projects are ones I’ve created.
+For a comprehensive list of gems and services, check out [Awesome Ruby](http://awesome-ruby.com).

 ## Security